PIC4SeR/PIC4rl_gym/README.md

 - **terminal 1: launch gazebo simulation**
 ros2 launch gazebo_sim simulation.launch.py
 - **terminal 2: start trainer**
-ros2 run pic4rl pic4rl_trainer
+ros2 launch pic4rl pic4rl_starter.launch.py

 After a training, we can plot the reward evolution we need to edit the script pic4rl/utils/plot_reward.py and write down the path to the directory of the training (father_path).
 Then:
 - ros2 run pic4rl plot_reward.py

-To run the tester, we must copy the results of the training to the models directory in pic4rl.
-Modify the param model-dir in pic4rl_testing/config/training_params.yaml write the path to the proper model directory.
-Launch simulation and then
+To run the tester, we must modify the param file in pic4rl/config/training_params.yaml.
+In particular, uncomment the parameter "evaluate" and in "model-dir" write the path to the proper model directory where the checkpoints have been saved.
+You can copy promising models in the folder pic4rl/models for simplicity.
+Launch simulation and then the starter with the same terminal commands (colcon-build the workspace if needed).
-- ros2 run pic4rl_testing pic4rl_tester

 <img src="/images/Indoor_scenario.png" width="45%" height="45%">